hmlongco/MovieDemo/README.md

 The main `MovieDemo` app target imports only the `App` library.
 Everything else is resolved transitively through the package graph.

-### Dependency Injection — Factory
+### Dependency Injection — Factory Macros

 [Factory](https://github.com/hmlongco/Factory) is used throughout the app for dependency injection.
-All services are registered on `Container` via `AutoRegistering`, so dependencies are resolved automatically at startup with no manual wiring.
+All services are registered on the global `Container`.

 ```swift
 // Container+Extensions.swift